| Author | Message |

 Even with the same expected cpu time, the finaly used

-CPU Time can vary much from several seconds, several minutes of even
+can vary much from several seconds, several minutes of even

 using the full expected cpu time.